Waste Heat Recovery

 By using magnetic bearings, all of the cost, weight, space, interconnecting controls, and general complexity of an auxiliary bearing lube oil system are eliminated.
 The use of active magnetic bearings also means that the separate vibration probes and/or proximity sensors that would normally be required to monitor gearbox shaft vibration levels are also eliminated.

-The CN300 also has state-of-the-art electric generator drive controls.
+Our design for a turbogenerator also has state-of-the-art electric generator drive controls.
 As a result, it doesn’t require an independent, electro-mechanical speed governor to safeguard against turbine over speeding.